-And holy moly, all the “modern and chic” home decor items I desperately want, but honestly have no use for.
+And holy moly, so many “modern and chic” home decor items I desperately want, but honestly have no use for.

-Plus, since I’m a woman currently using a wire kitchen storage rack as a bedroom bookshelf, I really need to bring down my homemaking ability expectations — and my budget.
+Plus, since I’m a woman who uses a wire kitchen storage rack as a bedroom bookshelf, I really need to bring down my homemaking ability expectations — and my budget.

 Here’s what you really need to get busy adulting… and how to get it on a budget.

 Do not pass go, do not collect $200 until you have a mattress that hasn’t been hanging around your parents’ house for 20 years.

 If you’re going to spend a third of your life in bed, it’s crucial it be comfortable, supportive and clean.

 Mattresses are notoriously expensive, so don’t get stressed if you’re tight on cash.
 Read up on the various types of mattresses you can catch your zzz’s on before you go shopping.

 Remember: If a pushy salesperson makes you uncomfortable, you can always leave and try another day.

 My tip for finding a mattress in your budget, if your budget is “the cheapest one I can find”: Visit a major mattress chain’s store and ask if you can roll around on the options in their “discount section” for a while.